OBBBA Expands Depreciation and Production Incentives

 Under current law, bonus depreciation was set at 100% for certain eligible property placed in service from 2018 to 2022, phasing down to 0% starting in 2027.

-The special depreciation allowance, also known as bonus depreciation, for certain eligible property has been extended.
-Taxpayers are now allowed to immediately expense 100% of the cost of qualified property acquired on or after January 20, 2025, and before January 1, 2030.
+The special depreciation allowance, also known as bonus depreciation, for certain eligible property has been permanently extended.
+Taxpayers are now allowed to immediately expense 100% of the cost of qualified property acquired and placed-in-service after January 19, 2025.

 Key insights: